Wild Owl Pellets Can Be Disease Vectors February 21 2017

 www.pellet.com is a family owned business that has been providing owl pellet dissection kits for more than 25 years!
 They have facilitated learning and engaged students in examining the outside world, such as with these owl pellets for kids, for decades now.
 Pellet.com knows what it takes to get your child charged up about nature.

-There are a variety of kids nature kits that will help your child engage with the scientific method and be more open to exploring the outside world.
+There are a variety of science project kits for kids that will help your child engage with the scientific method and be more open to exploring the outside world.
 A great product to use is an identification kit.
 There are four identification kits to choose from, and your child will be able to learn about classifying objects, identifying seeds, leaves, and twigs, making predictions and hypotheses, and so much more!
 Identification kits allow your child to become the lead researcher, opening their world up to so much more.

 Is your child a bit more interested in uncovering and observing?
 Owl pellet dissection kits provide a chance for them to be an investigator, tackling the life and digestion of owls.
 Our kits provide pellets for kids as well as the tools to break down the pellets and take notes on what they examine—bones, berries, fur, and so much more.
 Using an owl pellet dissection kit is like being an archaeologist of the natural world; your child will be able to draw conclusions about an owl’s diet patterns and the anatomical makeup of the creatures they’ve consumed.
 Check out our owl pellet lab, our most popular dissection kit we offer that is all-age friendly!